Fintechs at the gate: online brokers target affluent Brazilians

 Brazilians hold some 61 million savings accounts with 737 billion reais in deposits, usually yielding well below the benchmark Selic rate, which has declined in recent years.
 The lower returns have many eyeing alternatives to savings accounts, which were long the traditional banks’ main investment product.

-Aware that newcomers pose a real threat to their businesses, the country’s largest private-sector banks – Bradesco, Itau Unibanco and Banco Santander Brasil SA (SANB11.SA) - are revamping their asset management offerings, distributing third-party investment products and even lowering fees.
+Aware that newcomers pose a real threat to their businesses, the country’s largest private-sector banks – Bradesco, Itau Unibanco and Banco Santander Brasil SA - are revamping their asset management offerings, distributing third-party investment products and even lowering fees.

 Two years ago, Itau tried to secure a deal to eventually acquire control of XP, but Brazil’s central bank partially blocked the transaction, capping Itau’s stake at 49%.